 What is the single visual image that most defines Cardiff?
-That’s the question I’ve been asking everyone I meet recently (I’m picking brains because we need to decide what should go on the cover of The Naked Guide to Cardiff and I haven’t got a clue).
+That’s the question I’ve been asking everyone I meet recently.
 The runaway leader, streets ahead of the Pierhead Building in second place (that must be because it’s the backdrop to the Welsh news programmes) is – you’ve guessed already – yes, correct: the Millennium Stadium.
 Ho hum.

 Why?
 It’s obvious.
 Until the creation of the National Assembly in 1999 sport was the only walk of life in which Wales actually existed as a three-dimensional, tangible entity.
 Expressions of Welsh nationhood had no outlet other than sport.
 Were it not for, especially, its rugby union and football sides Wales as a concept might not have survived at all.
 It was left to a couple of ball games, by default, to substitute for the normal spheres of public discourse enabled by the apparatus of statehood and act as the forums where the buried questions of identity, allegiance and autonomy could surface.
 Little wonder then that the capital’s national sports stadium is the symbol that most readily springs to mind.